Using Drindal to manage your tasks

 nextGives the next value in a provided list after some provided value which is also in the list.

-Ex: If a task assigned to Frank moves from "In Progress" to "Done", a workflow with the following value for assignedTo in it's create task action will create a new task assigned to "Kelly".
-And presuming that new task has the section equal to "In Progress", when it gets moved to "Done", another task assigned to "Ben" will be created.
+Ex: Consider a workflow that is triggered when a task moves from "In Progress" to "Done" with the following template set for the assignedTo field in it's Create Task action.
+If a task assigned to Frank moves from "In Progress" to "Done", triggering the create, the new task created will be assigned to "Kelly", because she's the next user in the list after Frank.
+And presuming that new task has the section equal to "In Progress", when it gets moved to "Done", another task assigned to "Ben" will be created because he comes after Kelly in the list.

-{{next(tail[1].assignedTo, [cijl2ojo0i,98jaln8jlk,2i09sijkjk])}}
+{{next(tail[1].assignedTo, [userId(Ben),userId(Frank),userId(Kelly)])}}